CGJennings/se3docs/docs/um-install-command-line-options.md

 Sets the game language to the given locale.

 `--plugintest bundlefile`
-Runs the application in [plug-in test mode](dm-test-plugin.md) in order to test the given bundle file.
+Runs the application in [plug-in test mode](dm-test-plugin.md) in order to test the specified plug-in bundle file.
 The bundle will be loaded as if it were the plug-in folder.
 This is usually used indirectly, by using the [**Test Plug-in** project command](dm-test-plugin.md).
+Multiple bundles can be listed by separating them with the path separator character (`;` on Windows, `:` elsewhere).

 `--resetprefs`
 Resets user preferences to their default values.